Throwing punches is a fun way to stay strong and fit at any age, but it may be especially beneficial for older adults. Here’s why.

 Reason #1: You’ll Improve Hand-Eye Coordination

-As you age, your fine motor skills decline—meaning your hands may not be able to perform tasks with the same accuracy and speed as when you were younger.
+As you age, your fine motor skills decline.
+That means your hands may not be able to perform tasks with the same accuracy and speed as when you were younger.
 This happens due to age-related changes in the structure, function, and biochemistry of the brain, according to a review of recent studies.

-Aerobic exercise of any kind is associated with improvement in certain brain functions (more on that below), but boxing in particular is known for improving hand-eye coordination, Halloran says.
+Aerobic exercise of any kind is associated with improvement in certain brain functions, but boxing in particular is known for improving hand-eye coordination, Halloran says.

 That’s because sparring on a bag, hitting boxing pads, or just shadowboxing with an imaginary opponent all involve reaching out to targets in space, which research shows improves hand-eye coordination and possibly makes you feel more alert.